Reformulating dq Impedance Matrices via Pauli Decomposition for Root-Cause Analysis of Instabilities in Grid-Connected Converters: Mathematical Tools

 The $d$ and $q$ components of a complex variable can be obtained by using the following expressions:

 where $\Re{\cdot}$ and $\Im{\cdot}$ are functions that extract the real and imaginary components of a complex variable, respectively.
-These two operators can be written in matrix form using the Pauli decomposition method, yielding:
+These two operators can also be written in matrix form using the Pauli decomposition method.
+For that, it is required to define the projectors $P_d$ and $P_q$, as: